Julie Palmer (B.E.S, M.E.S)

 Julie loves the way yoga connects her to her higher self and to others, raising compassion & awareness and creating a sense of spiritual community amongst the group.
 In 2005, Julie created a Yoga CD: A Guided Kripalu Experience.
 In 2009, she put out a Yoga DVD: Yoga Time with Julie Palmer.
 There are a few DVDs left for sale at $20 no tax; the CDs are out of print.

 Julie practices yoga every day and deepened her understanding with a yoga study trip to India in 2010.

 Since 2009, Julie has offered a Chair Yoga Teacher Training weekend to teach others to lead Chair Yoga for Challenged Bodies.
 She has trained around 150 people so far to work with seniors on a chair.
-Semi-annually she and Andrea Wegerer offer a weekend yoga retreat at Mersey River Chalets near Kejimikujik National Park in Nova Scotia.
-Since 2011 Julie has been training folks to become 200-Hour Certified Yoga Teachers.
+Semi-annually she offers a weekend yoga retreat at Mersey River Chalets near Kejimikujik National Park in Nova Scotia.
+Julie has been trained five groups to become 200-Hour Certified Yoga Teachers.

-As a volunteer, Julie offers periodic yoga workshops in many topics such as yin yoga, home practice, posture clinic at her local YMCA.
+As a volunteer, Julie offers yin yoga during fall and winter at her local YMCA.